hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_empi/empi_details.md

 This automatic linking is done via configurable matching rules that create links between Patients and Persons.
 Based on the strength of the match configured in these rules, the link will be set to either POSSIBLE_MATCH or MATCH.

+It is important to note that before a resource is to be processed by EMPI, it is first checked to ensure that it has at least one attribute that the EMPI system cares about, as defined in the `empi-rules.json` file.
+If the incoming resource has no attributes that the EMPI system cares about, EMPI processing does not occur on it.
+In this case, no Person is created for them.
+If in the future that Patient is updated to contain attributes the EMPI system does concern itself with, it will be processed at that time.
 ## Design

 Below are some simplifying principles HAPI EMPI enforces to reduce complexity and ensure data integrity.